 Your landlord has asked you to leave

-You probably have a type of tenancy called an Assured Shorthold Tenancy (AST).
+You probably have a tenancy called an Assured Shorthold Tenancy (AST).

 They must follow the law.